Riding the Rap

-Synopsis
+Plot

 Like Pronto, Riding the Rap centers around Harry Arno, World War II veteran and bookie, now 67 years old.
-The book also features a reappearance of Joyce Patton, Harry's ex-girlfriend and a former stripper, and her new boyfriend Raylan Givens, an always-gets-his-man old western type law enforcer.
+The book also features a reappearance of Harry's ex-girlfriend, and former stripper, Joyce Patton along with her new boyfriend U.S.Marshal Raylan Givens, an always-gets-his-man, Old West type law enforcer.
 Givens later comes to Harry's aid when he discovers the plot set up by Chip Ganz, Bobby Deo and Louis Lewis.
 Ganz, who is $16,500 in debt, hatches a plan to steal the millions that Harry has skimmed from the mafia over the years from a Swiss bank account by taking him hostage and forcing the money out of him.
 It's up to Raylan Givens to find Harry Arno before it's too late.

-Connections
+Adaptation

 This story formed the basis of the third episode of the first season of the FX television show Justified, called "Fixer".